palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

    in between our start and commit, and someone else deleted the value after our commit.
 If we pass our lock check, but then lose our locks and have a very long GC, Thorough Sweep might clear all evidence of the conflict, meaning that we miss a read-write conflict.
 This would be safe for conservative sweep because of the deletion sentinel.
-8. The lock check may be run in parallel with pre-commit condition checks, though it must strictly be run before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.
+8. We need to check that the pre-commit conditions, if any, still hold.
+Given that these checks are user defined and could involve transactional reads to the database, they require the same protections as the read-write conflict checks in the prior step.
+An alternative implementation of those checks could be done as a pre-commit condition, for example, so it is important that we handle this before the final lock check.
-9. We need to check that the pre-commit conditions still hold before we can finish committing.
+9. The lock check must be run strictly before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.

 Read-Only Variant
 ~~~~~~~~~~~~~~~~~